AndersenLab/dry-guide/docs/pipeline-alignment.md

 * `local` - Used for local development.
 * `quest` - Used for running on Quest.
 * `gcp` - For running on Google Cloud (not currently active?).

+!!!
+Note
+    If you forget to add a `-profile`, the `quest` profile will be chosen as default

 ## --sample_sheet